-The parties hereby agree that, notwithstanding the provisions of this Article, employees shall be permitted to accumulate overtime credits in lieu of cash payment, such leave to be equal to the appropriate overtime cash rate.
-Overtime credits not used within a school year shall be carried forward for a maximum of one (1) school year.
+The parties hereby agree that, notwithstanding the provisions of this Article, employees shall be permitted to accumulate overtime hours in lieu of pay, such leave to be equal to the appropriate overtime pay per Article 17.
+Overtime hours not used within a school year shall be carried forward for a maximum of one (1) school year.